Aran Islands Lifeboat Station

-The station currently operates the lifeboat 17-06 David Kirkaldy (ON 1217), on station since 1997.
+The station currently operates the All-weather lifeboat 17-06 David Kirkaldy (ON 1217), on station since 1997.

 History

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 Between 1830, and 1851, three silver medals were awarded for services near the Aran Islands.